nfdi4plants/ARC-specification/ARC specification.md

 #### Community specific data formats
 It is recommend to use of community specific data formats covering most common measurement techniques.
-Using the following recommended formats will ensure improoved accessability and findability:
+Using the following recommended formats will ensure improved accessibility and findability:
 - mzML (raw data metabolomics and proteomics)
 - mzTAB (analysis data metabolomics and proteomics)
 - Fastq.gz (compressed NGS Short Read Sequencing, Long Read Sequencing)
 - fastq (NGS Short Read Sequencing, Long Read Sequencing)
-- BAM (??)
+- SAM (Sequence Alignment/Map format)
-- SAM (??)
+- BAM (Compressed binary version of a SAM file that is used to represent aligned sequences)

 Notes:
-  - In case of storing vendor-spesific data within an ARC, it is strongly encuraged to accompany them by the corresponding open formats or provide a workflow for convertion or processing.
-(TODO: Hm, I would consider that as a task for the longterm access squad/technology watch!?)
+  - In case of storing vendor-specific data within an ARC, it is strongly encouraged to accompany them by the corresponding open formats or provide a workflow for conversion or processing where this is possible and considered standard.

 #### Compression and Encryption